dbosk/introtools/modules/ssh/guide.md

 ## Use a KTH system remotely

-Again, if you run a UNIX-like system, such as Linux, MacOS or WSL (as above); then you can use the `ssh` command in the terminal to access a KTH system remotely.
+Again, if you run a UNIX-like system, such as Linux, MacOS or WSL (on Windows 10 as above); then you can use the `ssh` command in the terminal to access a KTH system remotely.
 Just run
 ```
 ssh dbosk@student-shell.sys.kth.se
 ```